JasperSnoek/spearmint/README.md

 ---------

 Spearmint is a package to perform Bayesian optimization according to the algorithms outlined in the paper:

-Practical Bayesian Optimization of Machine Learning Algorithms Jasper Snoek, Hugo Larochelle and Ryan P. Adams Advances in Neural Information Processing Systems, 2012
+**Practical Bayesian Optimization of Machine Learning Algorithms**
+Jasper Snoek, Hugo Larochelle and Ryan P. Adams
+*Advances in Neural Information Processing Systems*, 2012

 This code is designed to automatically run experiments (thus the code name 'spearmint') in a manner that iteratively adjusts a number of